Kyla Crawford

 PROFESSIONAL EXPERIENCE

-Collin College: Farmersville, TX 3/2021 – Present
+3/2021 – Present

-University of Houston: Houston, TX 8/2015 – 5/2021
+UNIVERSITY OF HOUSTON: Houston, TX 8/2015 – 5/2021

 Planned, developed, and taught comprehensive inclusive lessons in multiple fine arts disciplines, including sculpture and fibers, to a highly diverse group of students while fostering creativity, expanding their mastery of the course content, and improving their craftsmanship.